 The capital city of Poland is full of palaces and parks, the Royal Castles and other Gothic buildings.

 Once there, do not miss to walk the Royal Way to see the best of Warsaw.

 Warnings & Dangers in Warsaw

-The overall risk is low, due to the fact that violent crime is not present in Warsaw, while opportunistic crimes like theft, pick-pocketing and purse snatching are frequent as in any other tourist place.
+The overall risk is low, since violent crime is not present in Warsaw, while opportunistic crimes like theft, pick-pocketing and purse snatching are frequent as in any other tourist place.
 However, most travelers experience no difficulties and all you need to do is to keep valuables and cash out of sight, especially in crowded areas.

 The more tourists, the more pickpocket risks.
-Warsaw is an incredibly popular tourist destination which in turns leads to the higher chances of being robbed there.
-Thieves will try to distracts your attention, and steal your phone or wallet.
-Be especially vigilant around ATMs, at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia and Sopot and in Warsaw and Krakow.
+Warsaw is an incredibly popular tourist destination which in turn leads to the higher chances of being robbed there.
+Thieves will try to distract your attention and steal your phone or wallet.
+Be especially vigilant around ATMs, at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia, and Sopot and in Warsaw and Krakow.

 Weather in Poland is not extreme, but the heavy rains in spring might cause flooding.
 Low temperatures and great amount of snow are possible in winter, which might lead to ice on roads which is hazardous.
 Other serious natural disasters do not happen.

 Warsaw is a great place for tourists since serious crime against foreigners is relatively rare.
 However, you should not rely on that, because there have been reports of incidents which were racially motivated.
 You are not likely to be kidnapped or mugged in Warsaw, but still, it is advisable not to accept drinks from strangers and use an only official taxi.

 TERRORISM RISK: LOW